 “Be perfect just as your heavenly father is perfect.”

-How could you forgive the man who raped your mother and who is responsible for your being conceived in rape?
+How could you forgive the man who assaulted your mother and who is responsible for your being conceived in rape?
 How do you forgive such a man who is responsible for your being born with a respiratory problem?
 If you are a priest, how could you knowingly hear the confession of such a man, forgive him from your heart and absolve him from his sins in the sacrament of confession?

 These were the questions on my mind when I read the story of Ecuadoran parish priest Fr.
 Luis Alfredo Leon Armijos.
 His mother had conceived him in rape at the age of 13, she was rejected and abused by her family because of the pregnancy, and she fled from home and gave birth to him with serious respiratory problem.
 Many years later, after being ordained a priest, his scared father called him shortly before undergoing a delicate surgery, asking his priest-son to hear his confession.
 Fr.
 Leon absolved his father and gave him Communion for the first time after so many years.